Information Technology

 What is Information Technology

 Information Technology offers both broad organizational problem-solving skills and in-depth knowledge in current in-demand technical skills.
-Using technology to leverage organizational resources and address organizational challenges are at the forefront of the B.S. degree in Information Technology.
 The program includes required and optional courses in cybersecurity, databases, computer programming, project management, security and risk analysis, networking, web design and development, application development, and systems analysis.
 This broad base of skills is ideally suited for careers in various technology-related fields.

 What to expect in the Information Technology major